-Late maternal death refers to the death of a woman after 42 days, but within a year of the birth or termination of the pregnancy.
-The death may be due to direct, indirect or incidental causes; however, indirect and incidental late maternal deaths are not included in the maternal mortality ratio.
+Late maternal death refers to the death of a woman after 42 days but within a year of the birth or end of the pregnancy.
+The death may be due to direct, indirect or incidental causes.
+These late deaths are not included in the maternal mortality ratio.